-C. Annual notices only.
-(1) Reasonable Expectation.
+C. Annual notices only - Reasonable Expectation.
 A financial institution may reasonably expect that a customer will receive actual notice of the financial institution’s annual privacy notice if:

-(a) The customer uses the financial institution’s web site to access financial products and services electronically and agrees to receive notices at the web site and the financial institution posts its current privacy notice continuously in a clear and conspicuous manner on the web site; or
+(1) The customer uses the financial institution’s web site to access financial products and services electronically and agrees to receive notices at the web site and the financial institution posts its current privacy notice continuously in a clear and conspicuous manner on the web site; or

-(b) The customer has requested that the financial institution refrain from sending any information regarding the customer relationship, and the financial institution’s current privacy notice remains available to the customer upon request.
+(2) The customer has requested that the financial institution refrain from sending any information regarding the customer relationship, and the financial institution’s current privacy notice remains available to the customer upon request.

-(2) Alternative method for providing certain annual notices.